-Employees must provide advance notice of the need for military leave to the City of Boise verbally and/or in writing unless relevant circumstances make such notice unreasonable, impossible, or prevented by military necessity.
+Employees shall provide 14-day advance notice of the need for military activation leave, along with a copy of their military orders or other government issued proof of activation, to their supervisor and HR in writing unless relevant circumstances make such notice unreasonable, impossible, or prevented by military necessity.

 IV.
 REINSTATEMENT ELIGIBILITY

-Employees who return to work for the City of Boise from military leave are eligible for reinstatement if:
+Employees who return to work for the city military leave are eligible for reinstatement if:

-A. They give advance written and/or verbal notice to the City of the need for leave,
+A. They give advance written and/or verbal notice to the city of the need for